22 - Five and Dime Cliff Rock Climbing

 Chris Vultaggio leads the title route at Five and ...

 The Five and Dime Cliff is a smaller crag down the hillside from the Reeds Parking pullout.
 It has some excellent shorter pitches ranging from trad to bolted, and provides a nice alternative if all of your planned routes at Reed's are occupied.
 The crag does get sun throughout the day, like Reed's, and has fantastic views of the Merced river and the Rostrum.
 Rock quality is excellent overall, and your standard Yosemite rack should suffice.
 Pitches are 70 - 130 feet, some routes have lowering anchors, others are walk off from the top.

 Start from the Reed's parking pullout (b/w the tunnels on Hwy 120), and walk toward the eastern tunnel.
 As you walk along the road, look for a small climbers trail heading down the slope.
+The trail starts right at the tunnel, behind the sign that gives the tunnel height.
+Don't follow the quasi-trails that are right below the parking area.
 Navigate the loose dirt trail through the trees and head toward the cliff.
 This trail will circle around to the base of the cliff, and the approach time is roughly 10 minutes, although longer for the walk back out.

-Browse More Classics in Five and Dime Cliff
+Browse More Rock Climbing Classics in 22 - Five and Dime Cliff

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Five and Dime Cliff:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for 22 - Five and Dime Cliff:

 Mockery 5.8 5b 16 VI- 15 HVS 4c Sport, 1 pitch, 70'

 Bijou 5.10c 6b 20 VII 20 E2 5b Sport, 60'

 Nickel Bag 5.11d 7a 24 VIII 25 E5 6a Sport, 1 pitch, 60'